Cultural depictions of dinosaurs: Impact of the dinosaur on society

-The scientific discoveries of dinosaurs sometimes led to creation of local museums with positive impact on the local society and economy.
-Some of the best examples are the dinosaurs from Lourinhã Formation that changed the town of Lourinhã, in Portugal, famous for the dinosaur eggs.
-Found in the Upper Jurassic outcrops of Lourinhã, Portugal, and first published in 1997, the Paimogo dinosaur egg clutch is one of Portugal's most remarkable fossils, with over one hundred eggs preserved in association with embryonic bones, of the allosauroid theropod Lourinhanosaurus.
-However, many questions about it have remained unanswered, even until the present day.
-After its discovery, this extraordinary fossil became the keystone of a small local museum, greatly kick-starting regional tourism, while also holding the fossils in trust for future generations to study.
-More than 20 years later, continually sustained paleontological interest from the public has even given rise to both a highly successful dinosaur theme park in the region and an aspiring UNESCO Geopark.
+One modern example is the discovery of dinosaurs from the Lourinhã Formation next to the town of Lourinhã, in Portugal, most notable for a clutch of fossilized dinosaur eggs.
+Found in the Upper Jurassic outcrops of Lourinhã, Portugal, and first published in 1997, the Paimogo dinosaur egg clutch possesses over one hundred eggs preserved in association with embryonic bones of the allosauroid theropod Lourinhanosaurus.
+Many scientific inquiries about these oofossils remain unanswered, up to the present day.
+After its discovery, the collection of fossils was put in the small local museum, raising tourism and allowing for other scientists to study the fossils.
+More than 20 years later, continually sustained paleontological interest from the public lead to both a dinosaur theme park in the region and a UNESCO Geopark.